Emil KowalskiDesign Engineer

 mass

-This visualizer is heavily inspired by Morses's work.
+This visualizer is inspired by Morses's work.

-I wanted to keep this platform very simple and limit the number of external dependencies, so I went with the most basic MDX setup possible, which is described here.
+When it comes to the setup, I wanted to keep this platform very simple and limit the number of external dependencies.
+I went with the most basic MDX setup possible, which is described here.
+You can see how I structure my files below.

 ---